laoshanlung/blog/content/post/2018-01-20-build-a-2048-game-engine.md

 +++
 date = "2018-01-20T11:52:29+02:00"
-title = "Build a 2048 game - Part 1"
-tags = ['javascript', 'nodejs', 'game'] categories = ['Programming']
+title = "Build a 2048 game engine" tags = ['javascript', 'nodejs', 'game'] categories = ['Programming']
 +++

 Although the game 2048 is not a hot stuff like it used to be several years ago, I am still playing it once in a while.
-And now I thought that maybe I could try to implement it by myself just to do something else other than web development (well technically speaking it will still be on the web but you get the idea).
+And now I thought that maybe I could try to implement it by myself just to do something else other than web development.

 <!--more-->